natcap/invest-workbench/readme.md

-# This repo as been migrated into https://github.com/natcap/invest
+# This repo was migrated into https://github.com/natcap/invest

 This project is a user-interface layer for InVEST (Integrated Valuation of Ecosystem Services and Tradeoffs).